ztalab/ZASentinel/README.md

 ZASentinel was originally designed to provide a safe solution for modern "working anywhere" employees.
 Modern labor force is increasingly dispersed:

--More and more users work at home and in remote locations such as public places;
+- More and more users work at home and in remote locations such as public places;
--User devices are scattered among desktop and mobile devices, devices for job posting and personal devices;
+- User devices are scattered among desktop and mobile devices, devices for job posting and personal devices;
--The application is being migrated from inside to the cloud or provided by a third-party SaaS provider;
+- The application is being migrated from inside to the cloud or provided by a third-party SaaS provider;
--Networks are increasingly cloud-based or managed by third parties.
+- Networks are increasingly cloud-based or managed by third parties.

 Therefore, the traditional fixed boundary method based on IP address can't meet today's security or availability requirements.
 ZASentinel's answer is a method based on the concept of zero trust access, which we call identity first network.